StephenGunn/jovian/src/content/posts/generating-a-starfield-in-svelte.md

 ### The Starfield Component

-The `StarField` is a bit more complex, so I will post the whole thing and then break down the sections and give justifications for the choices made.
+The `Starfield.svelte` is a bit more complex, so I will post the whole thing and then break down the sections and give justifications for the choices made.

 ```svelte:Starfield.svelte
 <script lang="ts">